 Those convicted of a DUI in Florida may face heavy fines, suspension of their driver’s license, and even time behind bars.
 A DUI is a criminal charge, and having a conviction on your record could severely impact your future in many areas, including your college life and career.
 If you have been arrested for a DUI in Florida, it is essential to remember that you have the legal right to fight the charges against you.

 Fortunately, you do not have to fight for your rights alone.
-Following a DUI arrest, the best thing you can do is contact an experienced DUI defense attorney.
+Following a DUI arrest, the best thing you can do is contact an experienced DUI defense attorney in Naples.
 Your attorney will advocate aggressively on your behalf and work with you to find the best defense strategy for your unique situation.

 How a DUI Conviction Could Impact Your College Life